10 Best Campsites in Vietnam

 8. Camping by the beach at Ho Coc

-How to get there: it takes only 2 hours to drive on easy roads from Ho Chi Minh City to the destination.
-Some buses running on this route are Phuong Trang, Thien Phu, and Hai Tram.
+How to get there: A 2-hour drive on well-maintained roads from Ho Chi Minh City.
+Buses available include Phuong Trang, Thien Phu, and Hoa Tram.

 Why you love it:

-Ho Coc is an off-the-beaten-track destination to hide away from the hustle and bustle of Ho Chi Minh City on the weekend.
-Campers can soak up marvelous sunshine while burying their feet in the soft sand.
-The feeling of sleeping inside the tent while listening to the murmur of the winds and waves will be unforgettable.
-In the proximity of Ho Coc, there are a lot of wonderful tourist attractions namely Binh Chau hot spring, Ho Tram Beach, and Vien Dong Ho Coc Tourist Site.
+Ho Coc serves as a tranquil retreat from the hustle and bustle of Ho Chi Minh City on weekends.
+Campers can revel in beautiful sunshine and enjoy the sensation of soft sand between their toes.
+Sleeping inside a tent while listening to the gentle sounds of winds and waves creates unforgettable memories.
+Nearby attractions include Binh Chau Hot Springs, Ho Tram Beach, and Vien Dong Ho Coc Tourist Site.

 Ho Coc - Photo: @72dalove